Behavioural Science, Behavioral Economics, or Are We Bad at Taking Our Own Advice? (Or how we fought momentum and built intuitive engagement)

 We are Engagement Strategists, Engagement Engineers, Engagement Architects, Engagement Designers, Engagement Analysts, and yes, Engagement Scientists.

-What we call ourselves should be as engaging as our work.
+Our name should be as engaging as our work.

 Comments